Last Updated on September 3, 2021 by Michael Vega

 From beginners to skillful professionals, Prismacolor Premier colored pencils have served them all with utmost excellence and cemented their positions as one of the good colored pencils on the market.

-A wide range of shades, excellent pigment quality, simple application, marvelous mixing, and an attractive price-tag made it nearly impossible for me to exclude these Prismacolor pencils from my colored pencils review list.
+A wide range of shades, excellent pigment quality, simple application, marvelous mixing, and made it nearly impossible for me to exclude these Prismacolor pencils from my colored pencils review list.

 3. Derwent Coloursoft Colored Pencils